freddysaav/NBA-2023-24-Quarter-Comparison-Insights/README.md

   # NBA-2023-24-Quarter-Comparison-Insights

-* Compares the first three quarters with the last quarter --> fewer points in the 4th quarter are a result of slower pace (fewer possessions), not because of more defensive intensity
+* Comparing the first three quarters with the last quarter shows that fewer points in the 4th quarter result from a slower pace (fewer possessions), rather than increased defensive intensity.
-* Scraped the games and box score stats of the 2021/2022 season
+* Scraped game and box score statistics for the 2021/2022 season.
-* Engineered advanced stats from the traditional stats
+* Engineered advanced statistics from traditional stats.
-* Visualized different stats and trends in specific game situations
+* Visualized various statistics and trends in specific game situations.
-* Made a 2-sample t-test to prove my observations
+* Conducted a 2-sample t-test to validate my observations.
-* KMeans clustering --> the top teams can elevate their game in the 4th quarter
+* KMeans clustering revealed that the top teams can elevate their performance in the 4th quarter.

 ## Code and Resources Used
 * Python Version: 3.7